I say this a lot, but every author needs to know about book marketing, whether you’re self-published or traditionally published.

 - Price your book effectively.

-For this you’ll need to do some research to see what similar books in your genre are selling for.
+For this step, you’ll need to do some research to see what similar books in your genre are selling for.
 You don’t want to overprice yourself out of a sale.

 - Use a ‘good’ book publishing service.